ironpatriot/live-hostforensics/README.md

 # Simple Volatile Artficact Collector in Powershell

+## Dependencies

+- Run Script as Admin
+- Requires Powershell 5 or later.
+Not tested on Powershell < 5

 ## High level objectives

 1. Create list of areas the are forensically important/volitile

 2. Read from those areas

-3. Write it to a text file
+3. Write it to a text file - Not Complete

 4. For each operation
-    - Timestamp the file
+    - Timestamp the file - Not Complete
-    - Hash the file
+    - Hash the file - Not Complete

 ## Things to collect